influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/stdlib/sql/_index.md

 ---
 title: Flux SQL package
 description: >
-  The Flux SQL package provides tools for working with data in SQL databases such as MySQL and PostgreSQL.
-Import the `sql` package.
+  The Flux SQL package provides tools for working with data in SQL databases such as MySQL, PostgreSQL, and SQLite.
 menu:
   flux_0_x:
     name: SQL